Demographics of Filipino Americans: Hawaii

+In 2020, there were 383,200 Filipino Americans in Hawaii.
+A quarter of the population of Hawaii are Filipino Americans.
+In 2019 Filipino Americans were the second largest ethnicity in Hawaii, after European Americans.
+Despite Filipino Americans in Hawaii having a slightly higher median family income, the Filipino Per Capita Income ($27,738) in Hawaii is significantly lower than the total population ($36,989).
+In addition to this Filipino Americans in Hawaii were significantly less likely to attain a bachelor's degree.
+There is no indication of socioeconomic mobility among the subordinate groups like Filipinos, Samoans, Hawaiians.
+Filipino Americans, and other immigrant minorities have been restricted access to opportunities.
+This thereby maintains them in their subjugated position in low-paying service and other blue-collar jobs that preclude their socioeconomic mobility The majority of Filipino Americans in Hawaii live in multigenerational households; and nearly a third work in the service industry.
+During the first year of the COVID-19 pandemic, Filipino Americans were about a fifth of all COVID-19 cases in Hawaii.
+2023 Hawaii wildfires on Maui significantly impacted the Filipino American community in Lahaina, where 40% of the community's population before the wildfires were Filipino Americans.

 Texas

 The first Filipino known by name in Texas was Francisco Flores, who came to Texas by way of Cuba in the nineteenth century.
 Flores lived initially in Port Isabel later moving to Rockport.
 Following the annexation of the Philippines by the United States, Filipinos began migrating to Texas.
 Filipino employees of American officers who served in the Philippines, would move with those officers when they returned to the Continental United States, with many settling around San Antonio.
 Other Filipinos resettled in Texas after initially residing elsewhere in the United States.
 In 1910, there were six Filipinos living in Texas, by 1920 this number had increased to 30, and by 1930, the population had grown to 288.
 With the disbandment of the Philippine Scouts, many who remained in the military came to call Fort Sam Houston home, along with Filipina war brides.
 After World War II, many Filipino professionals began immigrating to Texas; 2,000 Filipino nurses called Houston home.
 In 1950, about 4,000 Filipino Americans were in Texas; their number had increased to 75,226 by 2000.

 As more Filipino Americans came to Texas, the center of their population shifted to Houston, which today has one of the largest Filipino populations in the South.
+Fort Bend County near Houston has the highest percentage of Filipinos in Texas.
 With Texas being part of the Bible Belt, it is often a popular destination for emigrating Filipino Protestants.
 In 2000, Texas was home to the seventh-largest population of Filipino immigrants.
 According to the 2010 Census, there were 137,713 Filipino Americans and multiracial Filipino Americans in Texas.
 In 2011, five percent (86,400) of all Filipino immigrants in the United States lived in Texas.